aws-samples/amazon-sagemaker-architecting-for-ml/Banking Fraud detection.md

-# Anomaly Detection

-## Banking Fraud
+# Banking Fraud
 Every year, billions of banking transactions occur in the United States.
 While only a small portion of those are fraudulent, the results can be devastating is a fraudulent transaction is not discovered.
 Costs include damage to the customer, to the company, and to regulator agencies tasked with confirming validity of payments.

 ## Anomaly Detection
 Today, your task is to design an anomaly detection system capable of automatically catching fraudulent transactions.
 You will have a variety of approaches to evaluate.
 On the one hand, you will have labeled data, so you can design a classification approach.
 On the other hand, given that fraudsters change their methods and tactics very quickly, you might want to consider an unsupervised approach.
-Begin with an unsupervised model, and move into a classified approach if you have extra time.

 ## Your Data
 Create a Kaggle account and download your data from this location: